-When it comes to manufacturing of any kind, the initial steps (i.e. materials sourcing) are often the most forgotten.
-As such, this makes it that much harder to establish norms and systems of regulation for traceable and transparent information regarding the methods of sourcing, including location and labor practices.
+When it comes to manufacturing of any kind, the initial steps of sourcing materials are often the most forgotten, which makes it hard to establish norms and systems of regulation.
+It's tough to find traceable and transparent information regarding the methods of sourcing, including location and labor practices.

 When it comes to fair metal sourcing, there are typically three acceptable options: Fair Trade metals, Fairmined metals, and 100% recycled metals.1 Because metals, like every other resource on the planet, are finite, their mining can be incredibly intensive and harmful to the environment.
 One reason is that replenishing a depleted mine is difficult and near impossible in many cases.

 Fair Labor Practices